jim60105/blogger-content-parser/README.md

 # Blogger Content Parser

+A script designed to moving from Google Blogger to the static site generator (Zola).

-A JavaScript project designed to parse and extract content from Blogger XML files and convert it into Markdown format.
+Parse and extract content from Blogger backup XML files and convert it into Markdown format.

 ## Installation